BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 Understanding risk on Snake Dike is important.
 This climb requires planning, good timing, a bit of skill, and lots of luck.
-More importantly though, you need to be constantly aware of changing conditions, how they can affect your risk, and whether bailing is stil an easy option.
+More importantly though, you need to be constantly aware of changing conditions, how they can affect your risk, and whether bailing is still an easy option.
 Evaluating risk is one of climbings life lessons.

 ![Snake Dike Rainout](images/P2010019.JPG)